Morsky Lab

 Zuojun Zhou

-zuojun Zuojun is an undergraduate student studying statistics at Queen's University and heading off to John Hopkins University for graduate school to major in applied math and statistics.
+zuojun Zuojun has a Bachelor's from Queen's University and is a graduate student at John Hopkins University in applied math and statistics.
 His interests include evolution within the market and society, especially evolutionary game theory.
-Currently, he is researching Minority Games with Bryce and Fuwei.

-fuwei Fuwei is an undergraduate at Queen's University and is heading off to Cornell University in the fall for a Master in Financial Engineering.
+fuwei Elina has a Bachelor's from Queen's University and is a graduate student at Cornell University in Financial Engineering.
 She's interested in evolutionary game theory, machine learning, and mathematical finance.

 bmorsky@fsu.edu